Beer Recipes for Malt Extract and All Grain Brewing

 Whilst Dave's original recipes are still covered by copyright laws and so can't be published here, I have a copy of the book (2002 revision) that can be consulted in the shop if you wish to check on ingredients and brewing methods.

-For those not wishing to brew from first principles using all grain, full mash brewing procedures, it is still possible to create "Clone Beers" using malt extract, hops and crushed grains, especially if you convert Dave's recipes using a brewing calculator such as the one provided by Peter Laycock (www.petespintpot.co.uk) which is available FREE in several spreadsheet formats from www.yobrew.co.uk
+For those not wishing to brew from first principles using all grain, full mash brewing procedures, it is still possible to create "Clone Beers" using malt extract, hops and crushed grains, especially if you convert Dave's recipes using a brewing calculator such as the one provided by Peter Laycock (www.petespintpot.co.uk) which is available FREE in several spreadsheet formats from www.yobrew.co.uk.
+(October 2024 Edit - These links appear to no longer work, but there are several alternative recipe generators available on line if you carry out a google search.
+My current prefered one is "Brewfather", but several others are avialable)

 If you have not brewed this way before, please see the "Brewing With Malt Extract" section of our site to see the process in pictures, where I have used the recipe that produces a "Courage Directors" style ale and indicated at which point the various grains and hops should be added.